dotnet/csharpstandard/standard/expressions.md

 - As an `out` *argument_value* in an *argument_list*.
 - As a *tuple_element* in a *tuple_expression* that occurs on the left side of a deconstructing assignment ([§11.19.2](expressions.md#11192-simple-assignment)).

+It is an error for an implicitly typed variable declared with a *declaration_expression* to be referenced within the *argument_list* where it occurs.

-It is an error for a variable declared with a *declaration_expression* to be referenced within the *argument_list* or deconstructing assignment where it occurs.
+It is an error for a variable declared with a *declaration_expression* to be referenced within the deconstructing assignment where it occurs.

 The *local_variable_type* of a *declaration_expression* either directly specifies the type of the variable introduced by the declaration, or indicates with the identifier `var` that the type is implicit and should be inferred based on the syntactic context as follows: